 Shopping in the Philippines is a class of its own.
 Although there are many shopping malls that carry international brands, the most interesting shopping is in souvenir shops and markets.
 If you’re looking for designer brands, go to Singapore but if you’d like to bring home fine fabrics, unique art and one-of-a-kind souvenirs, you’ve come to the right place.
 Fresh produce is also a prominent part of shopping in the Philippines.
 Different seasons bring different kinds of fruits and vegetables to farmer’s markets.
 Tropical fruits like mangoes, bananas, avocadoes and pineapples are just some of the things that should make your list.

 There are more than a thousand reasons why tourists come to the Philippines in droves and come back year after year.
-Miles of pristine beaches, breathtaking vistas, unparalleled underwater beauty, exciting festivals, exceptional food and unforgettable hospitality await every visitor that sets food in these shores.
+Miles of pristine beaches, breathtaking vistas, unparalleled underwater beauty, exciting festivals, exceptional food and unforgettable hospitality await every visitor that sets foot in these shores.
 Stop by for a week or stay for a year and find out for yourself why it is more fun in the Philippines!